line/centraldogma/webapp/README.md

 # Use nextjs server and the API routes under pages/api
 # An alias for `NEXT_PUBLIC_HOST='' next dev`
+# Note: the nextjs server is not an actual Central Dogma server.
+# It is only used as a mock to help with UI/UX development without having to run the Java server.
 npm run mock
 ```